 - Serving size: 2 tablespoons.

-- If you’re going for something that looks and tastes more like hummus, omit the fresh parsley in this recipe.
+- If you’re looking for something that looks and tastes more like hummus, omit the fresh parsley in this recipe.
 I just love the flavor it adds and the bright green color of the hummus.

 - Garbanzo beans and chickpeas are the same thing.

 - Aquafaba, the liquid in canned chickpeas, can be substituted for the water.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.